apache/brpc/docs/cn/benchmark.md

-NOTE: following tests are done in 2015, which may not reflect latest status of the package.
+NOTE: following tests were done in 2015, which may not reflect latest status of the package.

 # 序言